OML-Team/open-metric-learning/examples/README.md

 ## Usage with custom dataset
-The only difference from the public dataset is that you have to implement the converter by yourself.
+The only difference from the public dataset case is that you have to implement the converter by yourself.
 We expect the `.csv` file in the following format:

 Required columns: